All About The Penis, Men & Male Sexuality

 Balanitis is an irritating yeast infection of the penis

-Because the female symptoms of Candida albicans infection often resemble those of Bacterial Vaginosis and some other forms of sexually transmitted vaginitis, it is essential to get a correct diagnosis to determine or eliminate the possibility of other STDs.
+Because the female symptoms of Candida albicans infection often resemble those of Bacterial Vaginosis and some other forms of sexually transmitted infections, vaginitis, so it is essential to get a correct diagnosis to determine or eliminate the possibility of other STIs.

 Moniliasis is an uncomfortable vaginal yeast infection which may occur during: